menu

 Examples

-<MultiColumnComboboxColumn Field="ProductID" Header="Product ID" Width="110"></MultiColumnComboboxColumn>
+<MultiColumnComboBoxColumn Field="ProductID" Header="Product ID" Width="110"></MultiColumnComboBoxColumn>

-<MultiColumnComboboxColumn Field="ProductName" Header="Product Name" Width="130"></MultiColumnComboboxColumn>
+<MultiColumnComboBoxColumn Field="ProductName" Header="Product Name" Width="130"></MultiColumnComboBoxColumn>

 @code {

-private int? selectedProductID;
+private int? selectedValue;

-ProductsList = new List<Product>()
+private List<Product> ProductsList = new List<Product>();

 }